Find a Clinical Trial

 Liposorber LA-15 System is a blood processing system used outside of the body.
-This device removes certain lipoproteins from the patient's blood.
+This device removes certain lipoproteins (LDL/BDL) from the patient's blood.
 The Liposorber LA-15 System is used in patients diagnosed with focal segmental glomerulosclerosis (FSGS.) either before transplant, or after a kidney transplant in which there is a recurrence of FSGS.

 A Multicenter, Randomized, Double-Blind, Placebo-Controlled Dose-Ranging Study to Evaluate the Safety and Efficacy of CCX140-B in Subjects with FSGS to be conducted in the North America, Europe and Australia